-The Charity Commission said to define our aim — was it ‘religious’ or ‘educational’?
+When we first approached the Charity Commission, the people there said to define our aim — was it ‘religious’ or ‘educational’?
 ‘Religion’ has overtones.
 People think of dogma and social control.
-Also, there are no gurus here.
+Also, we want to be clear there are no gurus here.
 So this is an educational charity.

 First we worked on Buddhist Studies.
 The project was to create an Oxford Centre for Buddhist Studies (OCBS).
 This took till 2006.

 Then the OCBS became a ‘sister’ charity.
 Housed in Wolfson College, it:

 - raised the funds for a Chair in Buddhist Studies at the Oxford;

 - promotes Buddhist Studies, particularly of Pali Buddhism; and

 - puts on lectures, offers student bursaries and so on